Battle of Grand Gulf: Aftermath

 After the naval bombardment was unable to neutralize the Confederate position at Grand Gulf, the troops on the transports returned to dry land.
 Later that day, the Union transports and barges were run downriver, under the covering fire of Porter's gunboats.
 The vessels were able to make it downriver safely; Porter lost one man in the affair and the Confederates lost none.
+Some of the Union vessels had been hit, but suffered little damage.
 Grant's infantrymen marched downriver to Disharoon's plantation, where the transports had been gathered after passing Grand Gulf.
 Two crossing points below Grand Gulf were considered by Grant: Rodney, Mississippi, or Bruinsburg, Mississippi.
 Bowen expected Union troops to cross at the former.
 Discussions between Union scouts and an African American, who was possibly named Bob, yielded the information that a usable road ran from Bruinsburg to Port Gibson, so Bruinsburg was selected as the crossing point.

+Late on April 29, expecting a Union crossing of the river, Bowen sent a detachment from his command to hold Port Gibson, and the next day sent reinforcements that had arrived from Vicksburg to that place as well.
 On the morning of April 30, the Bruinsburg crossing began.
 McClernand's corps and a portion of Major General James B. McPherson's corps led the way.
 By the next morning, 24,000 Union soldiers had crossed the river without opposition.
+No American amphibious military landing exceeded the size of the Bruinsburg crossing until World War II.
 More of McPherson's men crossed on May 1.
-Late on April 29, expecting a Union crossing of the river, Bowen sent a detachment from his command to hold Port Gibson, and the next day sent reinforcements that had arrived from Vicksburg to that place as well.
-Early on the morning of May 1, the Confederates near Port Gibson encountered McClernand's advancing troops.
+Early that morning, the Confederates near Port Gibson encountered McClernand's advancing troops.
 The ensuing Battle of Port Gibson was a hard-fought Union victory.
-Winning the battle protected the Union bridgehead and rendered Grand Gulf indefensible.
+Winning the battle protected the Union beachhead and rendered Grand Gulf indefensible.
 Pemberton ordered Bowen to abandon the position, and the Confederates spiked the cannons there early on May 3.
 Union forces occupied the position after the Confederates withdrew, and it became a supply point during the ongoing campaign.
 Portions of Sherman's corps crossed the river at Grand Gulf late on May 6 and into May 7.